Democracy and Elections

 The United Nations Development Programme (UNDP) is the UN system’s main provider of technical electoral assistance, which is delivered as part of its mandate to lead democratic governance assistance at the country level.

 The UN Department of Peacekeeping Operations (DPKO) also has a major operational role in providing security, technical advice and logistical support to national authorities administering elections in peacekeeping mission settings.

-Other UN actors involved in providing electoral assistance include the Office of the High Commissioner for Human Rights, United Nations Volunteers, UN Women, the United Nations Office for Project Services, and United Nations Democracy Fund.
+Other UN actors involved in providing electoral assistance include the Office of the High Commissioner for Human Rights, United Nations Volunteers, UN Women, the United Nations Office for Project Services, UNESCO and the United Nations Democracy Fund.

-The United Nations also has established relations with regional and intergovernmental organizations involved in electoral assistance, including the African Union, the European Union, the International Institute for Democracy and Electoral Assistance, the Organization of American States, the Organization for Security and Cooperation in Europe, and the Southern African Development Community.
+The United Nations also has established relations with regional and intergovernmental organizations involved in electoral assistance, including the African Union, the European Union, the International Institute for Democracy and Electoral Assistance, the Organization of American States, the Organization for Security and Co-operation in Europe, and the Southern African Development Community.
 Other partners are the many international non-governmental organizations working in the field of electoral assistance.
-These include institutions such as the Carter Center, the Electoral Institute for the Sustainability of Democracy, and the International Foundation for Electoral Systems.
+These include institutions such as the Carter Center, the Electoral Institute for the Sustainability of Democracy in Africa, and the International Foundation for Electoral Systems.
 These relationships provide opportunities for collaboration on electoral support activities as well as for sharing lessons and experiences.

 For the referendum on the independence of South Sudan, the United Nations Mission in Sudan and UNDP provided technical assistance through the UN Integrated Referendum and Electoral Division.
 The Secretary-General also established a Panel to monitor the referendum.
 (UN Photo)